 Associate Professor of English

 - Office Location:

 Dr. Little teaches writing and directs the first-year writing program at NU.
 His regular course offerings include:

 - English 343, Writing and Well-Being

 - English 355, Teaching Composition

-Over the years, Dr. Little's work has appeared in a variety of journals, including Rhetoric Society Quarterly, Technical Communication Quarterly, Alberta Journal of Educational Research, Journal of Technical Writing and Communication, The Antigonish Review, Saint Katherine Review, and Sacred Journey.
+Over the years, Dr. Little's work has appeared in a variety of academic and literary journals, including Rhetoric Society Quarterly, Technical Communication Quarterly, Alberta Journal of Educational Research, Journal of Technical Writing and Communication, The Antigonish Review, Saint Katherine Review, and Sacred Journey.
 He has co-authored one book, Reference Guide to Writing Across the Curriculum, published by Parlor Press.

 Dr. Little is also on the board of directors of the Vietnam Friendship Village Project USA, the American fundraising arm of the Van Canh Friendship Village.
 Located on the outskirts of Hanoi, Vietnam, the Friendship Village serves as a residential school for approximately 120 children, most of whom are living with moderate to severe disabilities owing to Agent Orange.
 Additionally, some 40 veterans--from both sides of the war--stay at the Village for one-month well-being retreats offered throughout the year.

 For more information, please see Dr. Little's curriculum vitae or contact him directly.